MicrosoftDocs/windows-itpro-docs/windows/deployment/deploy-windows-mdt/replace-a-windows-7-computer-with-a-windows-10-computer.md

 ---
 title: Replace a Windows 7 computer with a Windows 10 computer (Windows 10)
-description: In this article, you will learn how to replace a Windows 7 device with a Windows 10 device. ms.custom: seo-marvel-apr2020 ms.reviewer:
+description: In this article, you'll learn how to replace a Windows 7 device with a Windows 10 device. ms.custom: seo-marvel-apr2020 ms.reviewer:
 manager: dougeby